jnozzi/cocoadev.com/markdown/ErrorCallingSuperAlloc.md

-While trying to code a General/ClassCluster, I came across a problem when calling [super alloc] and [super allocWithZone:]
+While trying to code a ClassCluster, I came across a problem when calling [super alloc] and [super allocWithZone:]

 Here's a small test case: